 - Bibliographic control and cataloging standards (e.g., RDA, ISBD, FRBR, BIBFRAME)

 - Metadata standards and applications (e.g., Dublin Core)

-- Vocabulary Control tools
+- Vocabulary control tools (e.g., LC/NAF, VIAF)

-The objectives of the course will be achieved through a series of lectures and presentations, including guest speakers; required and optional readings; examination and comparisons of knowledge organization systems; in-class discussions; lab sessions; homework assignments and a final group project.
+The objectives of the course will be achieved through a series of lectures and presentations, including guest speakers, required and optional readings, examination and comparisons of knowledge organization systems, in-class discussions, lab sessions, homework assignments and a final group project.